rykener/rykener.net/site/collections/_projects/illness-coaching.md

 **Intro call?** A quick phone call where we can check in about wants, needs, and goals.
 This is a very brief way to help us determine if we want to work together.
 There is no charge for this.
 This is not a sales call.

 **Where are the package deals?
 The bonus content?
 The discounts?** I do not offer package deals, bonus content, or discounts.
 These are marketing tactics and are not appropriate for my practice.
-I want you to have as many sessions with me as you'd like, without me locking you into some pre-defined number that says "this is how long it's going to take".
-You can meet with me as much or as little as you'd like.
+I want you to have as many sessions with me as you'd like, without me locking you into some predefined number that says "this is how long it's going to take".
+You can meet with me as much or as little as you want.
 That being said, please expect to need to meet more than a couple times in order for us to make progress together.
-Depending on what we're working on I like to see clients ideally at least 10 times, however, this is not a rule.
+Depending on what we're working on I like to see clients at least 10 times, however, this is not a rule.
 It's all up to you.